UK investment bonds: taxation facts

 - the total chargeable event gains plus all other income of a child from settlements by that parent exceed £100 in any tax year

 Chargeable event gains on UK bonds are not liable to basic rate tax.
 The individual or trustee who is liable for tax under the chargeable event regime is treated as having paid tax at the basic rate on the amount of the gain.
 This reflects the fact that the funds underlying a UK policy are subject to UK life fund taxation.
-The notional tax is not repayable in any circumstances.
 Any gain is exempt from capital gains tax gains unless the policy was acquired for actual consideration.
 See the capital gains tax section below.

 In broad terms:

 - Basic rate taxpayers are not subject to further tax on the gain

 - Higher rate taxpayers are subject to 20% tax on the gain

 - Additional rate taxpayers are subject to 25% tax on the gain

 - The amount subject to tax is not 'grossed up'